All Episodes

 The current Senate cannot apologize for what the old Senate did.

-Now, if they if McCain wants to apologize personally for it, uh whatever for whatever reason, I mean, if here we are in a presidential primary, and he's trying to resurrect himself.
+If McCain wants to apologize personally for it, for whatever reason, I mean, here we are in a presidential primary and he's trying to resurrect himself.

 And by the way, I should point out that there are a lot of people, well, I don't know a lot, but there are some in the drive-by media who claim that he has revitalized himself.